 - cat (n.)

-- Old English catt (c.700), from West Germanic (c.400-450), from Proto-Germanic *kattuz (cf. Old Frisian katte, Old Norse köttr, Dutch kat, Old High German kazza, German Katze), from Late Latin cattus.
+- Old English catt (c.
+700), from West Germanic (c.
+400-450), from Proto-Germanic *kattuz (cognates: Old Frisian katte, Old Norse köttr, Dutch kat, Old High German kazza, German Katze), from Late Latin cattus.

-The near-universal European word now, it appeared in Europe as Latin catta (Martial, c.75 C.E.), Byzantine Greek katta (c.350) and was in general use on the continent by c.700, replacing Latin feles.
-Probably ultimately Afro-Asiatic (cf. Nubian kadis, Berber kadiska, both meaning "cat").
+The near-universal European word now, it appeared in Europe as Latin catta (Martial, c.
+75 C.E.), Byzantine Greek katta (c.
+350) and was in general use on the continent by c.
+700, replacing Latin feles.
+Probably ultimately Afro-Asiatic (compare Nubian kadis, Berber kadiska, both meaning "cat").
 Arabic qitt "tomcat" may be from the same source.
-Cats were domestic in Egypt from c.2000 B.C.E., but not a familiar household animal to classical Greeks and Romans.
+Cats were domestic in Egypt from c.
+2000 B.C.E., but not a familiar household animal to classical Greeks and Romans.
 The nine lives have been proverbial since at least 1560s.

 The Late Latin word also is the source of Old Irish and Gaelic cat, Welsh kath, Breton kaz, Italian gatto, Spanish gato, French chat (12c.).
 Independent, but ultimately from the same source are words in the Slavic group: Old Church Slavonic kotuka, kotel'a, Bulgarian kotka, Russian koška, Polish kot, along with Lithuanian kate and non-Indo-European Finnish katti, which is from Lithuanian.